Artist: Gabrielle Thormann (authored by gthormann)

 By integrating my photographs of humans, animals, and other elements of nature, I create fine art photo collages that evoke a world untouched by man-made objects.
 Through my creations we are reminded that we are one with nature.
 The organic theme of my art places emphasis on the fact that our natural world provides us with all of our basic needs and an insurmountable abundance of beauty on this earth.

-Saundra U. McPherson
+Submitted by Saundra McPherson on

 My work is informed by exploration of the natural realm and minor scientific study including geology, botany and physics.
 I reference physical transformation in natural phenomena, examine humanity's place in natural historical context, and note the marks we leave behind in a new series, "Trace."
 My work is driven by exploration of my immediate environment.
 An urban dweller, I observe both natural processes and the effects of man on his environment.
 The physical process of the painting resembles some of the forces inherent in natural phenomena.
 Surface is an all-important element, with a history of surfaces, materials and forces beneath the finished one.
 Applying layers over months, dripping, pooling, splashing, tilting, and sanding - all are part of a process that reflects my subject matter, be it nature or the marks we leave in the urban landscape.